-Launched on December 9, 2020, Immunefi is the premier bug bounty platform focused on blockchain and smart contract security.
-We provide bug bounty hosting, consultation, bug triaging, and program management services to blockchain and smart contract projects.
+Launched on December 9, 2020, Immunefi is the premier bug bounty platform focused on Web3 security, including blockchains, NFT projects, smart contracts.
+We provide bug bounty hosting and consultation services to blockchain and smart contract projects.
 Bug bounty programs are open invitations to security researchers to discover and disclose potentially vulnerabilities in projects’ smart contracts and applications, thereby protecting projects and their users.

 For their good work, security researchers receive a reward based on the severity of the vulnerability, as determined by the project affected.
 Why have a bug bounty program at all?
-In 2020 alone, hacks and scams cost the DeFi community over $238m, and bug bounties can prevent those hacks from happening.
+In 2022 alone, hacks and scams cost the Web3 community $4 billion dollars, and bug bounties can prevent those hacks from happening.
 Bug bounty programs surface vulnerabilities so they can be fixed before they get exploited in malicious hacks that destroy projects and ruin reputations.

 Immunefi is doing for DeFi what companies like PayPal, Stripe, and Shopify have done for online shopping: removing security risk and making high-quality decentralized financial products safe for the average person.
 We help prevent hacks to make DeFi safe for everyone.